paramaggarwal/blog/content/wireless-link-using-nordic/index.md

 ---
-title: "Wireless link using Nordic nRF24L01+ modules"
+title: 'Wireless link using Nordic nRF24L01+ modules'
-description: "I just really like these modules.
+description: 'I just really like these modules.
 They are extremely cute.
 That little chip on the board is a Nordic nRF24L01+ 2.4GHz transceiver and is actually just 3x3mm.
 Really tiny.
-I must say Sparkfun has a…"
+I must say Sparkfun has a…'
-date: "2016-02-19T17:03:57.772Z"
+date: '2016-02-19T17:03:57.772Z'
 categories:
   - Arduino
   - Nordic
   - Wireless